ASECS Committees, 2025–2026 (2026-2027 forthcoming)

 Charge: Identifies best graduate student research essay prize and best graduate student conference paper.

 Deadlines and Timeframe: The committee reviews submissions to Graduate Student Research Essay Prize, usually due Jan.
-1, for papers submitted in the previous 12 months; it reviews submissions for the Graduate Student Conference Paper, usually due 2 weeks after the Annual Meeting.
+1, for papers submitted in the previous 12 months.
+It reviews submissions for the Graduate Student Conference Paper, due 2 weeks after the Annual Meeting.

 - Jonathan Haddad